-A virtual CIO, also referred to as a fractional CIO, is a dedicated resource who serves as a Chief Information Officer on a flexible basis.
-Their primary role is to formulate strategic IT goals for your company, and then manage an IT strategy and budget that meets those goals.
+A vCIO (virtual chief information officer) is a dedicated resource who serves as a Chief Information Officer on a flexible basis.
+The primary role of a virtual CIO is to formulate strategic IT goals for your company, and then manage an IT strategy and budget that meets those goals.
+Most vCIOs are hired through a reputable IT consulting service firm and have years of experience working as IT strategy consultants.

 Technology is complex and it changes fast.